Before filing an application for a bankruptcy order, make sure you:

 If the court accepts your application documents, you will be asked to return to the Service Bureau to collect an endorsed and sealed copy of the documents.
 This will include the date and time of a hearing that you must attend.

 You must attend the hearing on the scheduled date and time.
-The court will usually schedule this within 6 weeks from the date of filing of the application.
 Find out what happens at a bankruptcy hearing.

 Tip: If you are unable to attend, you must make a request to change the court date, which is subject to the court's approval.